 Kiln Drying Your Own Wood

 When first harvested, lumber is “green” – meaning it’s not been dried.
-Since green lumber is very moist, it can warp and always will shrink for every percent of moisture content (MC) below fiber saturation point.
+Since green lumber is very moist, it can warp and always will shrink for every percent of moisture content (MC) below the fiber saturation point.
 This can occur regardless of the drying method.

 When lumber companies kiln dry their wood, they do so in a controlled environment using carefully monitored temperature and humidity levels in order to avoid over-drying or under-drying.
 This is critical because it allows the wood to dry to the correct MC for its ultimate intended use, thereby enabling the wood to maintain stability and dimension.
 Wood that is over dried or under dried will warp or shrink and will not have the correct MC for its intended use.